-The Directors will be entitled to a fee in remuneration for their services at a rate to be determined from time to time by the Directors, but so that the aggregate amount of Directors' remuneration in any one year will not exceed 650,000 (plus VAT, if any).
+The Directors will be entitled to a fee in remuneration for their services at a rate to be determined from time to time by the Directors, but so that the aggregate amount of Directors' remuneration in any one year will not exceed \in 50,000 (plus VAT, if any).
 Mr. Andolfi has agreed to waive his entitlement to remuneration.
 The Directors may also be paid all travelling, hotel and other expenses properly incurred by them in attending and returning from meetings of the Directors or general meetings of the Company or in connection with the business of the Company.
-The Directors may in addition to such remuneration grant special remuneration to any Director who, being called upon, will perform any special or extra services to, or at the request of, the Company, such special remuneration to be at normal commercial rates of this Prospectus and all legal costs and out-of-pocket expenses related thereto have been fully amortised.
+The Directors may in addition to such remuneration grant special remuneration to any Director who, being called upon, will perform any special or extra services to, or at the request of, the Company, such special remuneration to be at normal commercial rates.

+The fees and expenses incurred in connection with the establishment of the Company, the preparation and publication of this Prospectus and all legal costs and out-of-pocket expenses related thereto have been fully amortised.
 Details of the establishment expenses relating to any future Funds will be set out in the applicable Supplement.